qlaffont/fvm-installer/README.md

 Install one or more packages in resources :

 *You can specify a version with resource_name@number.
 (Example: fivemtools/ft_ui@0.1)*

+You can specify a folder where your script can be saved with *--folder* option.
+(Example, here we register our script in resources/[ft]/ft_ui: fvm install fivemtools/ft_ui --save --folder=ft)

 ```sh
 λ fvm install fivemtools/ft_ui